-Whittier is a connected community whose members enjoy access to a broad spectrum of quality programs and services.
+The Whittier Neighborhood is a connected community whose members enjoy access to a broad spectrum of quality programs and services.
 Immediate and long-term needs related to financial stability, health, wellness, education, and youth development are addressed through a coordinated, accessible support network offering both on-site and off-site assistance.
-Through this support network residents experience greater financial stability, lower stress levels, fewer chronic diseases, more quality enrichment activities, better school outcomes, and improved job skills.
-Moreover, they are engaged in the broader Whittier neighborhood and feel part of a vibrant community.
+Through this support network residents experience greater financial stability, lower stress levels, fewer chronic diseases, better school outcomes, more out-of-school activities, and improved job skills.
+Moreover, they are engaged in the broader Whittier neighborhoodand feel part of a vibrant community.

-1.5 Goals, Strategies and Outcomes
+1.5 Goals, Strategies, and Outcomes